DataStax

 Number of Results | Int | Input parameter.
 The maximum number of documents to return. |

 Semantic Search | Boolean | Input parameter.
 Whether to run a similarity search by generating a vector embedding from the chat input and following the Semantic Search Instruction.
-Default: False .
-If True , you must attach an Embedding Model component or have vectorize pre-enabled on your collection. |
+Default: false.
+If true, you must attach an embedding model component or have vectorize pre-enabled on your collection. |

 Use Astra DB Vectorize | Boolean | Input parameter.
 Whether to use the Astra DB vectorize feature for embedding generation when running a semantic search.
-Default: False .
-If True , you must have vectorize pre-enabled on your collection. |
+Default: false.
+If true, you must have vectorize pre-enabled on your collection. |

 Embedding Model | Embedding | Input parameter.
-A port to attach an Embedding Model component to generate a vector from input text for semantic search.
-This can be used when Semantic Search is True with or without vectorize.
+A port to attach an embedding model component to generate a vector from input text for semantic search.
+This can be used when Semantic Search is true, with or without vectorize.
 Be sure to use a model that aligns with the dimensions of the embeddings already present in the collection. |

 Semantic Search Instruction | String | Input parameter.
 The query to use for similarity search.
 Default: "Find documents similar to the query." .
 This instruction is used to guide the model in performing semantic search. |